 Understanding required minimum distributions (RMDs)

-Please note: Due to the CARES Act required minimum distributions (RMDs) will be suspended for 2020.
+Please note: Due to the CARES Act required minimum distributions (RMDs) are suspended for 2020.

-If an investor has taken RMDs in the past but has forgotten some of the rules, or if an investor has just turned 72 (70 1/2 if born before 7/1/49), here are some important things to consider about these mandatory withdrawals.
+If an investor has taken RMDs in the past but has forgotten some of the rules, or if an investor has just turned 72, here are some important things to consider about these mandatory withdrawals.

 What is an RMD and how is it calculated?

 If an investor has a Traditional, Rollover, SEP, SAR-SEP, or SIMPLE IRA, the IRS requires that they withdraw a minimum amount from the account each year, beginning the calendar year in which they turn 72.
 An investor has to withdraw this money by April 1 of the following year, even if the investor is still working.
 An investor is then required to take another withdrawal from their IRA by December 31 of that year and every year thereafter.
 This withdrawal is known as a Required Minimum Distribution (RMD).